divi4/AustralianFIRECalculator/README.md

 ## Things to do:
 -Add calculations to determine pre-Super FIRE number
+-Update variables in HTML to camelCase to be consistent with JavaScript file
 -Add option for user to compare two different strategies and view them both on the graph
--Add logic to create lower limit to retirement age to equal current preservation age
+-Allow user to change interest and growth rate of each year individually, as well as provide historical datasets
 -Make the site mobile-first, responsive
 -Prettify the graph
--Add option for users to download their data as a spreadsheet and/or plain text
+-Alter default value of current Super to be $75,000, update default graph to reflect this -Add option for users to download their data as a spreadsheet and/or plain text
 -Fine-tune annuity calculations, margin error possibly due to in part floating point errors
 -Create a proper frontend
 -Explain how the FIRE and CoastFIRE number is created
 -Add logic to alter text if user has more money in Super than their FIRE number
--Add conditional that if both lines within certain range of each other, change interaction mode to index mode
+-Add conditional that if both lines within $25,000~ range of each other, change interaction mode to index mode
 -For ease of useability, scale down pointHitRadius as retirementAge is increased beyond 75, scale it up as it is reduced
 -Add logic for option to determine a persons preservation age if they were born before 1 July 1964 based on their date of birth
 -Refactor code